szczyglis-dev/py-gpt/docs/source/configuration.rst

 Files and attachments
 ~~~~~~~~~~~~~~~~~~~~~

-* ``Store attachments in the workdir upload directory``: Copies uploaded attachments into PyGPT's workdir upload storage so the files remain available to the application after the original upload action.
-Disable it if you do not want PyGPT to keep its own persistent copy.
+* ``Store attachments in the workdir upload directory``: Copies uploaded attachments into PyGPT-managed upload storage so the files remain available after the original upload action.
+With ``Store images, captures, and uploads in the data directory`` disabled, this is the base-profile ``upload`` directory.
+With that option enabled, upload storage follows the active runtime ``data`` workdir, including a custom project data workdir.
+Disable this option if you do not want PyGPT to keep its own persistent copy.
 Default: True.

-* ``Store images, captures, and uploads in the data directory``: Stores generated images, screenshots/captures, and uploaded files under the main workdir ``data`` tree instead of using their normal dedicated locations.
-Enable it when you want application-managed media consolidated in one data directory.
+* ``Store images, captures, and uploads in the data directory``: Stores generated images, screenshots/captures, and uploaded files under the active runtime ``data`` tree instead of using their normal dedicated base-profile locations.
+If the active conversation belongs to a project with a custom data workdir, these files follow that project directory.
+When disabled, ``img``, ``capture`` and ``upload`` remain in their normal base-profile locations even if the project uses a custom data workdir.
+The internal ``tmp`` directory is never redirected by this option.
 Default: False.

 * ``Allow images as additional context``: Allows images attached to earlier context items to be reused as additional visual context in later model requests.
 Disable it when images should be considered only in the message where they were explicitly attached.
 Default: False.